nicholashanson/automata/README.md

 ( 1 ) Activated cells: keeps track of all the dead cells that become live and their neighbors so they can be added to active_cells.

-( 2 ) Deactivated cells: keeps track of any active cells that have a zero live cells in their region.
+( 2 ) Deactivated cells: keeps track of any active cells that have zero live cells in their region.

 ```cpp
 std::bitset<GRID_WIDTH * GRID_HEIGHT> activated_cells;